 Some Broadcast or Discussion rooms are automatically recorded, this will be indicated on the CIL Meet page and the organisation / ecclesial pages where the rooms are listed.

-You will be given the option to turn your video and audio off before entering the room, and additionally you can choose to share your screen (for example to share a presentation).
+You will be given the option to turn your video and audio off before entering the room, and additionally you may have the option to share your screen (for example to share a presentation).

-The room owner may chose to record the session.
-The room owner may also choose to include additional attendees who are not registered on the CIL Website, and should make you aware if this is the case.
+The room owner may choose to record the session.
+The room owner may also choose to include additional attendees who are not registered on the CIL Website and should make you aware if this is the case.

 All Meet Rooms